sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * *pluggable* - The framework needs to provide a clear way of incorporating external analysis packages, handling their dependencies, and exposing their parameters to the user.
 * *reproducible* - The framework should separate the *parameterization* of a pipeline, the specific options set by the user, and its *implementation*, the code that constitutes it.
 Implicit in a modularly constructed analysis framework is the notion of a "pipeline," or a specification of a tree (or, specifically, a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) of successive stages that process, merge, or split the data from the previous stage.
 The parameterization of a pipeline should be portable such that it, for example, can be published in the supplementary materials of a paper and reproduced exactly by anyone using the system.

 Thankfully, [DataJoint](https://datajoint.io/) already does most of this, and is expanding its modularity with its recent [Elements](https://github.com/datajoint/datajoint-elements) project.

+!! need to revisit this in light of the paper: {% cite yatsenkoDataJointElementsData2021 %}

 Though it currently uses a [MySQL](https://docs.datajoint.io/python/admin/1-hosting.html), relational database as its backend, extending it to incorporate with the peer to peer database system described above would be an early, concrete development goal for this program.
 I have heard rumors they are considering adopting a decentralized traditional relational database like [CockroachDB](https://www.cockroachlabs.com/product/), which is not the same thing as a p2p federated semantic database system as I describe here, but is certainly a step in that direction.
 The rest is in the minutiae of normal software development, as well as building a user interface and collaboration platform for curation and management of shared pipelines.
 Thank you DataJoint team for making this section so simple.

 The combined benefits of a unified data sharing and analytical system have a far greater reach than just saving redundant development time: